 wide field astrophotography

 The North America Nebula (NGC 7000, Caldwell 20) is a hydrogen emission nebula in the constellation Cygnus.
 It is about 2,200 light years away from our sun and measures roughly 100 light years across.
-(That’s about 13 quadrillion miles away and 590 trillion miles in diameter.)
 NGC 7000 gets its common name from its resemblance to the outline of the continent of North America.

 NGC 7000 North America Nebula © Irwin Seidman